reside-ic/reside-ic.github.io/content/blog/raxml_threading.md

 # Introduction

-High-density compute nodes are all the rage at the moment.
+High-density compute is all the rage at the moment.
 Our IT manager doesn't get out of bed for less than 32-cores in a compute node.
 Our current favourite build is a pair of
 [Xeon Gold 6226R](https://ark.intel.com/content/www/us/en/ark/products/199347/intel-xeon-gold-6226r-processor-22m-cache-2-90-ghz.html)